• Skip to main content

 Jump to Recipe Print Recipe

-Sweet & Sticky Appetizer Meatballs are the BEST from-scratch meatballs in a delicious sweet and tangy sauce, perfect for your next holiday or game day party!
-Kept warm in a crock pot, they are the perfect appetizer or a wonderful main course anchor for any grazing menu!
-The best part, these are just REALLY GOOD basic homemade meatballs, perfect for meatball meal prep!
-Double the recipe, the extra meatballs to freeze are super versatile and can be used with different sauces for a whole new meatball meal!
+Sweet & Tangy Appetizer Meatballs are the best made-from-scratch homemade meatballs in a delicious sweet and savory honey jam bbq sauce!
+They are perfect for your next holiday or game day party!
+Kept warm in a crockpot, they are a great appetizer or a main course anchor for any grazing menu!

-Sweet and Sticky Crockpot Party Meatballs
+Sweet and Sticky Party Meatballs in a crockpot with sauce.

 Why We Love Them!

-• Meatball Subs
+Meatball Subs

-• Norwegian Meatballs with Lefse
+Norwegian Meatballs with Lefse

 Ingredients & Substitutions

-Meatballs Sweet & Sticky Crockpot Ingredients
+Labeled ingredients for Sweet & Sticky Crockpot Appetizer Meatballs.

 For the Meatballs

 • Ground Beef and Pork - A combination of ground beef and ground pork is a great mix.
+You can also use ground Italian sausage in place of the pork.

 • Eggs - Serve as a binder for the meatballs, holding their shape.